Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-reverse.md

 + Response 422 (application/json)

     A Transaction cannot be reversed if it is not the last Transaction in the Transaction Chain.

+    + Attributes (RestError)

     + Body